pexon-consulting/json-compression/README.md

-# LTS JSON
+# JSON compression

-longterm storage format for json.
+Implementation of lossless compression scheme designed specifically for json.
-Heavily compressed to reduced compression scheme specifically to reduce json file size.
+Intended to be used in conjunction with long-term storage solutions for efficient usage of resources.